RemyPaulJr/notes/projects/data-pipeline/coingecko api gcp pipeline/Daily Notes - 2025-06-25.md

 ### **What I worked on today**
 - Created Silver layer ddl.
 Created table in snowflake.
 Changed column names to be more consistent, meaningful, and well-labeled.
 - Ran into an issue so to speak.
 That spawned another issue to speak.
 	- 1st I noticed the entire ingestion_timestamp column was NULL.
 Parquet files can contain inconsistent date formats but Snowflake might have trouble interpreting some of them.
 So I decided to change the date format on the ingestion_timestamp column to match the other date type column's format.
-To do this i update the python script adding the timezone class from the datetime library and
+To do this i update the python script adding the timezone class from the datetime library and using datetime.now(timezone.utc) to generate the date and time with utc.
+This matches the other date time formats from the coin gecko api.
+	- 2nd I noticed when pushing this file to the GCS bucket,